AshekCB/Emp_CRUD_based_RESTApi-s/README.md

-# 🧑‍💼 Employee Management REST API using Spring Boot & MySQL
+# 🧑‍💼 Employee Management REST API's using Spring Boot & MySQL

 This project is a simple yet powerful **Spring Boot-based REST API's** for managing employee records in a MySQL database.
 It allows clients to perform all **CRUD operations (Create, Read, Update, Delete)** through **Postman** or any REST client.